mwaldropdatastax/conference-apidays2021-stargate/README.md

 Any of the created APIs can be used to interact with the GraphQL data, to write or read data.

-First, let’s navigate to your new keyspace `library` inside the playground.
-Change tab to `graphql` and pick url `/graphql/library`.
+First, let’s navigate to your new keyspace `keyspace1` inside the playground.
+Change tab to `graphql` and pick url `/graphql/keyspace1`.

 - Use this query
 ```